balkan-archaeology/balkan-archaeology.github.io/_abstracts/nihan-buyukakmanlar-naiboglu.md

 title: "Comparing Different Models of Complex Settlements in
-        Western Anatolia and Southeast Europe During the 3rd Millennium BC: the Question of Urbanization"
+        Western Anatolia and Southeast Europe During the 3rd Millennium BC: The Question of Urbanization"

 author: "Nihan Büyükakmanlar Naiboğlu"